d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

   This was corrected by adding "HTTPS://" to the front of the href aswell aswell as adding the target="_blank" attribute.
   I was also having issues with the icons duplicating themselves with one icon having an active link and the second icon not having a link.
 This was due to an issue with missing closing tags on our <i> element and was quickly corrected after some testing.

+  There was an issue when creating the hero image for the landing page.
+When adding the hero image the nav bar would disappear.
+This issue was temporarily fixed by removing the 'position:fixed;' attribute.
+We still wanted the Nav bar to be fixed so we corrected this by .....

  -->

 If this section grows too long, you may want to split it off into a separate file and link to it from here.